 Allow time for delays.
 Speak with your freight-forwarder to see how blank sailings could affect your ocean shipments.
 Where possible, make bookings early (ideally 2-4 weeks before your Cargo Ready Date).

-- Consider premium services.Through capacity squeezes, premium forwarders and carrier supply have demonstrated a more reliable service, with Beacon data showing these are twice as likely to move on time than cheaper options.
+Consider premium services.Through capacity squeezes, premium forwarders and carrier supply have demonstrated a more reliable service, with Beacon data showing that they’re twice as likely to move on time than cheaper market options1.